 Our JOURNEY Housing Program offers housing to Hamilton County Resident Young Adults ages 18-21 who are enrolled in a JOURNEY program and have potential to live independently (IE: JOURNEY TIP or ACT programs).
 We have housing available in 4 local apartment complexes, 2 complexes for young men, and 2 complexes for young women.
 Each unit comes fully furnished and move-in ready.
-The length of stay will be determined by the individual’s treatment team, but is typically about 1.5 – 2 years.
+The length of stay will be determined by the individual’s treatment team but is typically about 1.5 – 2 years.
 Upon successful transition, young adults can be connected with an Excel housing voucher.
-Each young adults will have access to a Housing Case Manager, a housing resident assistant, assigned to help meet their housing goals.
+Each young adult will have access to a Housing Case Manager, a housing resident assistant, assigned to help meet their housing goals.

 JOURNEY Housing serves young adults ages 18-21